 Budapest is a wonderful city with many bookstores and cafes.
-I was quite surprised actually because I didn’t expect them to be SO GOOD!
-Here are my two cents on exploring the bookstores of Budapest:
+I was quite surprised actually because I didn’t expect so many and that too SO GOOD!
+Here’s my two cents on exploring the many bookstores of the city of Budapest:

 The Bookstores of Budapest

-Bestsellers: Right next to Budapest’s famous landmark St. Stephen’s Cathedral is the Bestsellers.
-Going by it’s name, it has a huge selection of bestsellers in English.
-The choice of Hungarian literature is massive as is for Romanian.
-I settled for a Romanian author and a bag of Penguin Books.
-Befriending the lady at the counter was fun because she told me there was always something going on at the shop whether it was book signings, author interviews or poetry sessions.
+I bought a Romanian author along with a bag of Penguin Books.
+It was fun befriending the lady at the counter who told me that Bestsellers engaged with its readers and authors and held book signings, author interviews and poetry sessions.
 The only downside of this shop is that since it is close to all the major landmarks it is usually full.

-Alexandra: Formerly the Paris Department Store, Alexandra was a huge bookstore at the Andrassy Avenue.
+Formerly the Paris Department Store, Alexandra was a huge bookstore at the Andrassy Avenue.
+The English section wasn’t very impressive but there were so many classics that you could never get enough.
+Alexandra also had a baroque cafe in the same building.
+It was the biggest bookstore chain in Hungary.
 I visited in September 2016 and was informed by a dear reader that this chain of stores is now closed.
-The English section wasn’t very impressive but it had a lot of classics.
-There was a baroque cafe above the store with a lovely piano.
-Alexandra was the biggest bookstore chain in Hungary.
 I hope it opens again!

-Do you visit bookstores when you travel to new countries??
+Hope you enjoyed this post.
+Do you also visit bookstores when you travel to new countries??